vomnes/algorithms-go/README.md

 12                 w.parent := v
 13                 Q.enqueue(w)
 ```
-_Wikipedia_

 ## Depth-First-Search
 Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
-The algorithm starts at the root node and **explores as far as possible along each branch** before backtracking.
+The algorithm starts at the root node and **explores as far as possible along each branch** before backtracking. (_Source Wikipedia_)

 ### Pseudocode
 ```